askui/askui-try-out/README.md

 * Then open the link in your browser
 * Your `workspace id` and your `access token

-> **DISCLAIMER: Do not publish the link publicly as it contains your unencrypted unencrypted!**
+> **DISCLAIMER: Do not publish the link publicly as it contains your unencrypted credentials!**

 `https://gitpod.io/#workspaceid=<your workspace id>,accesstoken=<your access token>/https://github.com/JohannesDienst-askui/askui-try-out`